walterimaican/nightlight/README.md

 make release
 ```

-The resulting `release-x.x.x.x.zip` is the distributable that will be downloaded by end users.
+The resulting `release-x.x.x.x.tar` is the distributable that will be downloaded by end users.

 # Credits